DarkGhostHunter/Laraguard/README.md

 }
 ```

-This rule will succeed if the user is authenticated, is has Two Factor Authentication enabled, and the code is correct.
+This rule will succeed if the user is authenticated, it has Two-Factor Authentication enabled, and the code is correct.

 ## Translations